Stretching five miles from Vickery Boulevard to Loop 820, Hemphill Street is the longest thoroughfare of the South Side. Seen along it:

 The La Cava Building (1927) at Magnolia, built by W. B. La Cava, originally housed a drugstore.
 Architect J. B. Davies also designed the South Side Masonic Lodge Building (1925) on Magnolia and the Western Union Building (1931) on Main Street downtown.

-Our Lady of Victory (1910, Sanguinet and Staats) at Shaw Street was the new home of the Sisters of St. Mary of Namur (founded in Belgium in 1819) after they moved from St. Ignatius Academy (1889, J. J. Kane) downtown.
+The Sisters of St. Mary of Namur (founded in Belgium in 1819) built their Academy of Our Lady of Victory (1910, Sanguinet and Staats) at Shaw Street as a boarding school.
+Their St. Ignatius Academy (1889, J. J. Kane) downtown became a day school.
 OLV offered girls a Christian education and had dorm facilities for 150 students.
 It later offered classes through junior college.
 It is now a residential complex for Fort Worth’s creative community.

 In 1925 this new sanctuary (Sanguinet and Staats) greatly enlarged Hemphill Presbyterian Church (1911) at Allen Street.